 Florida never really was on my bucket list and had my cousin not gotten married there I probably never would have made it to the southernmost state in the US.
 Because one thing right off the bat: Florida is damn expensive!
 Still you can experience a lot here, from a couple of cool days at super laid-back Key West to an adventurous kayak tour in the dark passing the shining eyes of alligators in the Everglades.

-The best suggestions for Miami & Key West!
+The best suggestions for Miami to Key West!

-The most important tips and info on Florida
+The most important tips and infos on Florida

 Florida is expensive – very expensive!